Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 - In `3.2.x`, we have added `DocumentAnalysisClient` and `DocumentModelAdministrationClient` which support API version `2021-09-30-preview` and later.
 - `FormRecognizerClient` and `FormTrainingClient` will raise an error if called with an API version of `2021-09-30-preview` and later.
-- In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and a prebuilt document analysis model are unified into two methods called
+- In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and a general document analysis model are unified into two methods called
 `begin_analyze_document` and `begin_analyze_document_from_url`.
 - In `FormRecognizerClient` there are two methods (a stream and URL method) for each of the prebuilt models supported by the service.
 This results in two methods for business card, receipt, identity document, and invoice models, along with a pair of methods for recognizing custom documents and for recognizing content/layout.